cpske/ISP/topics.md

 [HTTP](web/index#http)
 </td>
 <td align="left" markdown="span">
-HTTP is the communicatoin protocol used by web apps and web services.
+HTTP is the communication protocol used by web apps and web services.
 [Introduction to HTTP](web/HTTP.pdf)
 [HTTP in Action](web/HTTP-in-Action.pdf) class exercises using HTTP, requires ncat or netcat.
 Useful [Http Tools](web/http#tools) for manually testing and debugging web apps.